Wan-sdon-code/below-the-waterline/README.md

-# ⚓ Below the Waterline --- Why Ships Need Cleaning
+# ⚓ Below the Waterline — What Divers See Under a Ship

-> **A ship may look perfectly fine from the deck.
-The interesting part
+> **Ship looks clean from above.
-> is what you can't see underneath.**
+> But below water... different story already.** 😂

-Ships spend a lot of time sitting in seawater.
+Ships spend a lot of time in seawater.

-And seawater doesn't exactly leave them alone. 😂
+Over time, marine growth can build up underneath.

-Over time, marine growth can build up on the hull and other underwater parts.
+**Slime.
+Barnacles.
+Fouling.**

-That raises a simple question:
+So I started wondering:

-> ## **What happens when the bottom of a ship gets dirty --- and what can maintenance data tell us about it?**
+> ## **What does a diver actually see under a ship — and what can the data tell us?**

 ---